Steps for Students Filling Out the FAFSA® Form

 You’ll also be asked if your parent or guardian was killed in the line of duty while either (1) serving on active duty as a member of the U.S. armed forces on or after the events of 9/11, or (2) performing official duties as a public safety officer.

-If you select state-recognized high school equivalent for your high school completion status, you’ll need to provide the type and the issuing state.
+If you select “State-recognized high school equivalent” as your high school completion status, you’ll need to provide the type and the issuing state.

 4